“Travel not to escape life, but for life not to escape you”

 Probably a 3 out of 5 stars, but only 30 kuna per person (under $5 USD) and barely anybody goes there, so you get the place to yourself.
 Some interesting photography exhibitions, and the highlight is a three-story winding slide as the exit!

-Well readers, this marks the end of our first six-month travel adventure.
+Well readers, this marks the end of our six-month travel adventure.
 If you have been following our adventure and reading each blog post I publish, thank you!
 There will be more blog posts in the future as we plan on continuing our travels by living a location-independent lifestyle so that we can continue to move around and set different home bases in various locations.
 I will soon be publishing a blog post with what the next chapter of our lives will include, and what our future plans are!

 But for now, here’s a photo of me with our life over the past six months.
 We traveled with the following: